webpack/webpack.js.org/src/content/guides/minimal-startup.md

 ---

 This tutorial uses NPM, webpack and JavaScript to teach basic webpack.
-Webpack is used to bundle and convert, or transpile, JavaScript modules.
+The webpack command is used to bundle and convert, or transpile, JavaScript modules.

 A minimal webpack example is first demonstrated.
 Progressively more complex webpack features are introduced including: